Ivian Sarcos

 Ivian Sarcos (born July 26, 1989) is a Venezuelan model and beauty queen who was crowned Miss World 2011 on November 6, 2011, in London, United Kingdom.
 Sarcos is the sixth woman from Venezuela to win Miss World.

 Early life

-Ivian was a diplomacy student at the Central University of Venezuela who is 1.80 m (5'11") tall.
+Ivian was a diplomacy student at the Central University of Venezuela.
 Orphaned at the age of eight, Sarcos was raised by nuns in a convent in San Carlos, the capital of Cojedes.
 She found a new passion in the world of fashion and started her career as a model.
 Sarcos comes from a family of 12 brothers and sisters.

 Miss Venezuela 2010

 Sarcos competed as Miss Amazonas in her country's national beauty pageant, Miss Venezuela 2010, on October 28, 2010, and was crowned Miss World Venezuela.
 She also won the Most Beautiful Face award.